 Back when Iron Man was first released in 2008, the idea of building a shared cinematic universe based on characters largely unknown outside of comic book circles was the definition of risky.
 Fast forward 11 years later and the MCU has become widely regarded as an astonishing achievement that’s surpassed every other major franchise in terms of both financial reward and critical acclaim.

 While each Marvel hero is powerful in their own right, some cinematic outings are stronger than others and inevitably, everyone has their favorites.
-To celebrate the last chapter in the Infinity Saga, SpiderMan: Far From Home, join us as we take a closer look at Earth’s Mightiest Heroes and rank all 18 Marvel movies released so far.
-For some of these characters, one of the following films might even be their last.
+To celebrate the last chapter in the Infinity Saga, SpiderMan: Far From Home, join us as we take a closer look at Earth’s Mightiest Heroes and rank all 22 Marvel movies released so far.

 23. Iron Man 2 (2010)

 More concerned with world-building than standing on its own two feet, Iron Man 2 fell short of its predecessor thanks to a manic turn from Mickey Rourke as the parrot-loving Russian hacker who goes by the name of Whiplash.
 Aside from Robert Downey Jr.’s usual charisma in the role of Tony Stark, Iron Man 2’s only redeeming feature is that it’s also the cinematic debut of Black Widow, the femme fatale who still sorely needs her own turn in the spotlight.

 22. The Incredible Hulk (2008)

 Despite his enduring role in pop culture, numerous attempts to do the Hulk justice on screen have left fans more angry than the Green Goliath himself and Marvel’s only attempt to build a solo movie around the character didn’t fare much better.